rajnagani31/Theory-Consepts/DRF/Authentication/01_JWT.md

 # JWT (Json Web token)

-They Junreat Two key Public(They avaliable and share publicly) and Privet (They not avaliable in public and they not shard)
+They gunreat Two key Public(They avaliable and share publicly) and Privet (They not avaliable in public and they not shard)

 # state less and state full (they use many place)